 I personally think 4-inch in diameter is the perfect size for a smash cake.
-If you decide to make it a large cake (for instance, 6 inches) you’ll likely need to adjust the recipe or the layers will be really thin.
 I used a set of 3 (4-inch) springform pans, which make it super easy to pop the layers out of the pan.
 I haven’t tried making this into a larger cake, but others have made this cake using 6 inch pans by doubling the recipe for 3 layers.

 Icing Ideas for a Healthy Smash Cake